-His teaching focuses on land use planning, the politics of development, and American urban history and the history and theory of planning.
-As much as possible I incorporate my experience as a planner into the classroom and use San Francisco as a case study to highlight themes in urban and urban planninghistory.
+My teaching focuses on land use planning, the politics of development, American urban history, and the history and theory of planning.
+As much as possible I incorporate my experience as a planner into the classroom and use San Francisco as a case study to highlight themes in urban planning and history.

 Politics of development with a focus on San Francisco.
-The transformation of the city's waterfront, gentrificatoin and the role of planning in influencing the character and evolution of the city's open spaces and public realm - how planning supports (or not) public/civic life as part of the urban landscape.
+The transformation of the city's waterfront, gentrification, and the role of planning in influencing the character and evolution of the city's open spaces and public realm - how planning supports (or not) public/civic life as part of the urban landscape.

 A Negoriated Landscape: The Transfomation of San Francisco's Waterfront Since 1950.
 University of Pittsburgh Press.